Whether you run a ready mix concrete, brick & block, or precast concrete plant, here's the TRI Reporting information you need to know.

 Meaning, the USEPA & 3rd party environmental groups are cracking down and enforcing TRI regulations at a variety of operations all across the map, and they're handing out hefty fines.

-Waiting on TRI Reporting enforcement at concrete plants is an expensive idea.
+TRI Reporting enforcement at concrete plants is expensive.

 While many folks like to "wait until this gets enforced", I urge you not to, for one simple reason.

 The violations you'll receive from the USEPA for non-compliance can be applied to every facility you have, going back several years.